‘He sold his soul for rock n’ roll’

 Daz Lawrence, MOVIES and MANIA

 The nature of Phantom perhaps allows more deliberate high camp, but De Palma has always had a taste for excess.
 And Phantom still has room for subtlety, tragedy and seriousness when it’s needed – Winslow’s cry of anguish as he watches Swan seducing Phoenix is as haunting a moment as you’ll see in any ‘serious’ film.
 The movie is perfectly cast, too.
 William Finley, in a rare leading role, is adept at both comedy and pathos, and gives the Phantom both a crazed psychosis and a genuine humanity, while Paul Williams is impressively sinister as Swan.
-David Flint, MOV!ES and MAN!A
+David Flint, MOVIES and MANIA

 More Brian De Palma: